 The Department for Education processes your personal data as part of its public task in the public interest and further, where necessary, for archiving, scientific, research and statistical purposes.
 The retention of personal data will be minimised, anonymised where possible and only retained for as long as necessary.
 For more information about how the Department for Education processes personal data and how to contact them, please see their personal information charter

 Frontline programme only

-To prevent fraud or to carry out Disclosure & Baring Service checks we may also verify the authenticity of documents with a scanner and take copies of official certificates and proof of ID such as certificates, passport, visas, and/or your driving licence.
+To prevent fraud or to carry out Disclosure & Barring Service checks we may also verify the authenticity of documents with a scanner and take copies of official certificates and proof of ID such as certificates, passport, visas, and/or your driving licence.

 We may also collect personal data about you from third parties, such as references supplied by former employers.

-If you are accepted onto the Frontline programme we will continue to gather and collect information about you via direct contact with you, and by receiving information on your progress from the University of Bedfordshire or Lancaster University and the local authority in which you are working.
+If you are accepted onto the Frontline programme we will continue to gather and collect information about you via direct contact with you, and by receiving information on your progress from Lancaster University and the local authority in which you are working.

 We will collect your personal data in connection with your practical and academic experience for the purposes of assessing your progress and for teaching and research purposes.
 We may also maintain records and notes on Frontline programme participants to assess academic and professional conduct throughout the programme, as well as any pastoral or welfare needs.